hoprnet/ct-research/ct-app/README.md

 **Notice**: this last step requires that the local development cluster is running.

-## How to install and run a local development cluster on Ubuntu
+## (Outdated) How to install and run a local development cluster on Ubuntu

 HOPR uses a local development cluster called `Pluto` which allows you to interact with a fully interconnected cluster of HOPR nodes on your local machine.